cea-hpc/pdwfs/README.md

 [![Build Status](https://travis-ci.org/cea-hpc/pdwfs.png?branch=master)](https://travis-ci.org/cea-hpc/pdwfs)

-pdwfs (we like to pronounce it "*padawan-f-s*", see below) is a preload library implementing a distributed in-memory filesystem in user space suitable for intercepting *bulk* I/O workloads typical of HPC simulations.
+pdwfs (we like to pronounce it "*padawan-f-s*", see [below](#padawan-project)) is a preload library implementing a distributed in-memory filesystem in user space suitable for intercepting *bulk* I/O workloads typical of HPC simulations.
 It is using [Redis](https://redis.io) as the backend memory store.

-pdwfs objective is to provide a lightweight infrastructure to execute HPC simulation workflows without writing/reading any intermediate data to/from a (parallel) filesystem.
-This type of approach is known as *in transit* or *loosely-coupled in situ*, see the two next sections for further details.
+pdwfs objective is to provide a lightweight infrastructure to execute HPC simulation workflows without writing/reading any intermediate data to/from a (parallel) filesystem, but rather staging it in memory.
+This type of approach is known as *in transit* or *loosely-coupled in situ* and is further explained in  a [section](#in-situ-and-in-transit-hpc-workflows) below.

 pdwfs is written in [Go](https://golang.org) and C and runs on Linux systems only (we provide a Dockerfile for testing and development on other systems).